xuy/pyipopt/README.md

 	ImportError: /usr/lib/libipopt.so.0: undefined symbol: SomeKindOfSymbol

 * Solution:
 	I can assure you that it is NOT a bug of pyipopt.
-It is very likely that you didn't link the right package when compiling pyipopt.
+It is very likely that you did not link the right package when compiling pyipopt.
 	First, use
 		nm /usr/lib/libipopt.so.0 | grep SomeKindOfSymbol
 	to see if this symbol is indeed missing.
 Do a Google search to find the library file, and